- What is a valid Houston Public Library card?

 You can change your PIN after you log in to your account online or in person at any library location.
 You will need to bring a photo ID for PIN change requests made in person.

 If you lose or forget your PIN, you can visit any library location with your library card and ID and staff can look up your PIN and/or reset it for you.
 You can also use the “Forgot PIN?” link on the My Account login screen.
 You will be asked for your library card number.
-The system will then send a message to the email address we have on record for you with a link to change your PIN.
+An email (email address that was provided at the time the library account was created) is sent with a link to change your PIN.

 You may borrow up to a total of 50 items at one time.
-Format limits: DVDs are limited to up to 15 DVDs checked out at one time.
+Format limits: DVDs are limited to up to 30 (15 juvenile and 15 adult) checked out at one time.
 Hold limits: You may place holds on up to 30 items at one time.

-Your library card allows you to borrow books, e-books, e-audiobooks, CDs, DVDs.
-Your library card also provides access to our Premium Resources.
+Your library card allows you to borrow books, e-books, e-audiobooks, CDs, DVDs, mobile hotspots and other devices as available.
+Your library card also provides access to our premium electronic resources.

 "My Checkout History" is an optional feature that allows you to keep a list of your checked out items.
 Let staff know when you register for your library card that you would like this feature turned on for your account.
 Then log into your account and check the “Show My Checkout History” box under Preferences.
 You will be able to see all the items you check out from this point forward.
 Any items checked out before this option was turned on will not show up on the list.

-Check-out period is 3 weeks, with the option of one renewal, for a total loan period of 6 weeks.
-DVDs cannot be renewed.
+Check-out period is 3 weeks, with the option of one renewal for eligible items, for a total loan period of 6 weeks.
 Loan periods for e-books and e-audiobooks vary.

 You can renew your materials online through the "My Account" link, which can be found at the top of every page on the website.
 Items eligible for renewal renew from the due date, giving you full 6 weeks checkout period.
 Please make a note of the new due date.
-It is recommended that you print a copy of your account after renewing.
+It is recommended that you make a note of the new due date after renewing.
 You may also renew items by phone at 832-393-2280.